Algebraic-Programming/ALP/README.md

-ALP and ALP/GraphBLAS have since developed significantly, primarily through efforts by researchers at the Huawei Paris and Zürich Research Centres, and the Computing Systems Laboratory in Zürich specifically.
-See the NOTICE file for individual contributors.
+ALP and ALP/GraphBLAS have since developed significantly, primarily through efforts by researchers at the Huawei Paris and Zürich Research Centres, and the Computing Systems Laboratory in Zürich in particular.
+See the [NOTICE](NOTICE) file for individual contributors.

 # Citing ALP and ALP/GraphBLAS